-- Credits can be 4-7 years old (lapsed time rule), depending on which program you apply to at PSR. - Courses must be at the graduate level, in a theological field, and from an accredited institution. - Petitions must be accompanied by copies of syllabi for courses you wish to use toward the basic foundational requirements of PSR programs.
+- Credits cannot be 4-7 years old (lapsed time rule), depending on which program you apply to at PSR. - Courses must be at the graduate level, in a theological field, and from an accredited institution. - Petitions must be accompanied by copies of syllabi for courses you wish to use toward the basic foundational requirements of PSR programs. - See the Registrar's Office for a full review and a degree worksheet.